 In the event of a temporary injury, you may receive temporary partial disability benefits or temporary permanent disability benefits.
 Both benefits exist to help you recover a portion of your lost wages while you are unable to work.

 You may choose to seek legal counsel when dealing with workers’ comp.
-This is especially recommended if you have been denied benefits in the past or feel you may be denied benefits you know you’re entitled to.
-If that’s the case and you’re looking for assistance with receiving temporary benefits in Maryland, a Baltimore temporary disability lawyer from Belsky, Weinberg & Horowitz can bring you peace of mind.
-Our attorneys are prepared to represent you.
+If that’s the case, a Baltimore temporary disability lawyer from Belsky Weinberg & Horowitz is prepared to represent you.

 What Is Considered a Temporary Disability in Maryland?

 When you’re seeking temporary disability benefits in a workers’ compensation case, your lawyer will look into your eligibility and what benefits apply to you.
 A temporary disability is typically defined as a curable mental or physical impairment that hinders normal functioning until healed.

 - Short-term hand impairments

 According to the Workers’ Compensation Commission of Maryland, to qualify for any disability benefits your injury must meet the following requirements:

 - Your injury must be the result of an accident at work.

 - Your injury must occur because of your job environment or work duties.

 - Your injury must happen during the course of your employment.

 If your disability is something you will recover from, you may be eligible for temporary benefits.
 If you find that you will not recover from the injury, you may seek benefits for a permanent injury.
 The nature of your injury and the time spent healing and recovering are determining factors in the type of benefits you receive, as well as how much compensation you are entitled to.